shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **9. How accurate the positive predictions are**

-&#10230; Cuán precisas son las predicciones positivas?
+&#10230; Que tan precisas son las predicciones positivas

 <br>